reillytilbury/coppafish/docs/basic_usage.md

 <a href="https://github.com/reillytilbury/coppafish/blob/alpha/coppafish/setup/settings.default.ini" target="_blank">
 `coppafish/setup/settings.default.ini`</a> in the source code. `use_z` contains all selected z planes, they should all be adjacent planes.
 It is recommended to use microscopic images where the middle z plane is roughly the brightest for best performance; this can be configured by changing the selected z planes in `use_z`.
+The z direction can be treated differently to the y and x directions because typically a z pixel corresponds to a larger, real distance.

 ## Running